 - In a high-speed blender or mixing bowl, combine all your ingredients, except the chocolate chips, and mix until fully combined.
 Stir through your chocolate chips, reserving a few to add on top of the muffins.

 - Evenly distribute the muffin batter amongst the lined muffin tray.
 Top with remaining chocolate chips and bake for 20-30 minutes, until a skewer comes out clean.

-- Remove muffins from oven and allow to cool in the pan for 10 minutes, before transferring to a wire rack to cool completely.
+- Remove the muffins from the oven and allow them to cool in the pan for 10 minutes, before transferring them to a wire rack to cool completely.